Interscholastic Association of Southeast Asian Schools: Cultural convention

-Cultural Convention is held in March and includes three separate events: "Music", "Dance, Drama, Art and Theatre Tech (Stagecraft)", and "Debate and Forensics".
+Cultural Convention (CC) is held in March and includes three separate events: "Music", "Dance, Drama, Art and Theatre Tech (Stagecraft)", and " Speech and Debate" (called "Debate and Forensics" until 2025).
 The music delegation includes choir, strings, band and pianists.
-Forensics events include Original Oratory, Oral Interpretation, Extemporaneous Speaking, and Impromptu.
-Though the three components of Cultural Convention take place concurrently, they are typically hosted in different locations.
-Cultural convention, as of 2023, was held from March 1st - 5th.
-In the Forensics and Debate branch, held at the Singapore American School, the International School of Bangkok placed first in Debate, with ISB Team A compromising of 3 speakers, Ella Wilner, Piriyakorn Piroonhapat (Nami), and Chino Supawattanapong.
+Speech events include Original Oratory, Oral Interpretation, Extemporaneous Speaking, and Impromptu.
+While the first IASAS CC combined all events into a single convention, in the modern CC the three components take place concurrently but are typically hosted in different schools.